Iamsdt/StickerGenerator/README.md

 # Project: Sticker Generator
-An Android App where user can generate a grid of sticker image, and user can also save that image for further uses.
-In the backend gan model is used to generate new Images and by using rest api those images bring to android app.
+An Android App where the user can generate a grid of sticker image, and the user can also save that image for further uses.
+In the backend gan model is used to generate new Images and by using rest API those images bring to android app.

 ## Future Possibilities
 Create a sticker store, where user generate images and print from the shop.